agrifooddatacanada/OCA_Composer/README.md

 ### Overview

 The file listener is a React hook that enables communication between a parent application and the OCA Data Verifier through `postMessage`.
-It allows you to send JSON files from the parent application to the verifier, which will then process them for validation.
+It allows you to send JSON files from the parent application to the verifier, which will then process them for verification.

 ### Implementation Details